jpartlow/workstation/README.md

 freshly minted vm, without your ssh keys, and that even if your private keys were present, a password would be required to use them...)

-The required modules for running workstation are listed in in the Boltdir/Puppetfile.
+The required modules for running workstation are listed in the Boltdir/Puppetfile.

 ## Usage